- Many state jurisdictions are now allowing or requiring pass-through entities to calculate and pay tax at the entity level.

-- For proper financial statement reporting, give careful consideration to how each jurisdiction’s rules apply to an entity.
+- For proper financial statement reporting, consider how each jurisdiction’s rules apply to an entity and/or its owners.

 Not sure if your potential entity-level taxation may require U.S. GAAP considerations?

-Pass-through entities electing to pay tax at the entity level may need to consider U.S. GAAP implications.
-Understand some of the considerations and complexities that could surface.
+Pass-through entities electing to pay tax at the entity level may now need to consider U.S. GAAP implications.
+Learn certain considerations and complexities that could surface.

 Reaction to the deduction limit

-In 2017, the Tax Cuts and Jobs Act (TCJA) added a limitation to state and local tax deductions for individuals not to exceed $10,000 annually ($5,000 in the case of a married individual filing separate).
-The limitation is effective for tax years beginning in 2018 until 2025.
-In general, the limitation does not apply to state and local taxes imposed on entities — e.g., a business tax imposed on a pass-through entity that is reflected as a reduction of an individual owner’s distributive or pro-rata share of income or loss.
+In 2017, the Tax Cuts and Jobs Act added a limitation on the deductibility of state and local taxes for individuals of $10,000 annually ($5,000 in the case of a married individual filing separate).
+This limitation is effective for tax years beginning in 2018 though 2025.
+In general, this limitation does not apply to state and local taxes imposed on entities — e.g., a business tax imposed on a pass-through entity that is reflected as a reduction of an individual owner’s distributive or pro-rata share of income or loss.

-Certain states have responded to the state and local tax deduction limit for individual owners of pass-through entities by enacting (either elective or mandatory) a pass-through entity-level income tax.
+Certain states have responded to the state and local tax deduction limit for individual owners of passthrough entities (generally, Partnerships or S Corporations) by enacting a pass-through entity-level income tax (either elective or mandatory).
 In most instances, the state also provides owners (shareholders or partners) of pass-through entities a state tax benefit in the form of a full or partial credit, deduction, or exclusion.